Apjo/AWSAssociateSolutionsArchitectNotes/README.md

    - server side encryption with customer provided keys(SSE-C)
 - control access to buckets using either a bucket ACL or using bucket policies
 - **by DEFAULT buckets are PRIVATE & ALL OBJECTS stored inside them are PRIVATE**

+**Cross region replication for S3-Exam Tips**:
+- versioning must be enabled on both source and destination buckets
+- regions must be unique
+- files in an existing bucket are not replicated automatically.
+All subsequent updated files will be replicated automatically.
+- you cannot replicate to multiple buckets or use daisy chaining(at this time)
+- delete markers are replicated
+- deleting individual versions or delete markers will not be replicated

 # CloudFront:
 - A CDN is a system of distributed servers (network) that deliver webpages and other web content to a user based on the geographic location of the user, the origin of the webpage and a content delivery server.
 - CloudFront can be used to deliver your your entire website, including dynamic, static, streaming, and interactive content using a global network of edge locations.
 - Requests for your content are automatically routed to the nearest edge location, so content is delivered with the best possible performance.
 - Objects are cached for the life of the TTL(time to live).
 - You can clear cached objects, but you will be charged.
+- Works well with S3, EC2, Route53, ELB, also works fine with non-aws origin server, which stores original, definitive version of your file.

 **Terminologies**:

 **Edge Location**: The location where the content will be cached, this is different from AWS Region/ AZ.
     Currently, 50 edge locations in the world.
-Edge location are not for READ only, you can write them too.

 **Origin**: This is the origin of all the files that the CDN will distribute.
     This can be either an S3 bucket, an EC2 instance, or an ELB or Route53.
     This may not be registered with AWS you can have your own custom origin servers.

 **Distribution**: Name given to the CDN which consists of a collection of Edge Locations

 **Web distribution**: Used for websites, RTMP: used for media streaming

+**CloudFront-Exam Tips**:
+- Edge location is where content will be cached.
+Edge location are not for READ only, you can write them too.
+- Origin is the origin of all the files that the CDN will distribute
+- Distribution is the name given the CDN which consists of a collection of Edge locations
+  - web distribution
+  - rtmp- media streaming
+- objects are cached for the life of ttl
+- if you clear the cached objects, you will be charged

 # Storage Gateway: